Engagements

 How engagements start

-Most work begins with an initial conversation to understand what you are exploring and whether this type of collaboration would be useful.
-If there is a good fit, we define a small, focused scope for the work.
+Most work begins with a short conversation about what you're exploring and whether this kind of collaboration would be useful.
+If there's a good fit, we define a small, focused scope together.

 Scope